ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Building an Interactive Node.js CLI with the readline Module - <a href="https://deepakjais.medium.com/building-an-interactive-node-js-cli-with-the-readline-module-c2703534891f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Deepak`**

+<blockquote>If you’ve ever wanted your Node.js script to pause, ask a question, and wait for a person to type an answer, you don’t need a third-party…
+Continue reading on Medium »</blockquote>

+<h3>2.
+JavaScript Throttling Explained: 3 Types, Timelines, Use Cases & Implementation - <a href="https://medium.com/@arpitabiswal777/javascript-throttling-explained-3-types-timelines-use-cases-implementation-b8a98ad74bc9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Arpitabiswal`**

+<blockquote>In this article we will discuss following:
+1. What is Throttling?
+2. Why do we need it?
+3. Leading Edge Throttle
+4. Trailing Edge Throttle…
+Continue reading on Medium »</blockquote>

+<h3>3.
 Why Your JavaScript Form Returns NaN (And How to Fix It) - <a href="https://medium.com/@himansu.happy/why-your-javascript-form-returns-nan-and-how-to-fix-it-313f770b6eca?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Himansu Kumar Nayak`**

 <blockquote>When building forms with JavaScript, beginners often face frustrating bugs that often return NaN, undefined, or null.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 I Was About to Install Another Library Then I Remembered JavaScript Already Had an API for That - <a href="https://medium.com/codetodeploy/i-was-about-to-install-another-library-then-i-remembered-javascript-already-had-an-api-for-that-b97e34344e63?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>Why checking the browser first has become part of my workflow.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>3.
+<h3>5.
 JavaScript Type Coercion Bugs That Will Break Your App - <a href="https://medium.com/@bikkisingh/javascript-type-coercion-bugs-that-will-break-your-app-cf2dc0c4403a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bikki Singh`**

 <blockquote>The silent type conversions hiding in your codebase — and the five habits that stop them cold
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 Java Course: Learn Java Programming and Start Your Career in Software Development - <a href="https://medium.com/@techgencomputerinstitute/java-course-learn-java-programming-and-start-your-career-in-software-development-2724442d5611?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `TECHGEN COMPUTER TRAINING INSTITUTE`**

 <blockquote>Want to know why Java matters in today’s tech world?
 This course dives into the must-know Java concepts, walks you through practical…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>7.
 The JavaScript Attribute Trick I Accidentally Discovered While Debugging - <a href="https://javascript.plainenglish.io/the-javascript-attribute-trick-i-accidentally-discovered-while-debugging-fff6fc0f1683?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>One tiny change that cleaned up an entire feature.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
+<h3>8.
 Vite 8 Migration Guide — What Breaks and What Gets Faster - <a href="https://javascript.plainenglish.io/vite-8-migration-guide-what-breaks-and-what-gets-faster-c6384be7d1b8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Vite 8 is foundational, not flashy.
 Migration is manageable but expect some friction with plugins that depend on Rollup internals.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
+<h3>9.
 I Stopped Chasing JavaScript Frameworks and Became a Better Developer Instead - <a href="https://javascript.plainenglish.io/i-stopped-chasing-javascript-frameworks-and-became-a-better-developer-instead-c33ee4fdb167?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maximilian Oliver`**

 <blockquote>I Used to Think Learning Every New Framework Was the Secret to Staying Relevant, but Focusing on JavaScript Fundamentals Changed…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-JavaScript Interview Question: Write a funtion That Accepts Any Number of Arguments - <a href="https://rahuulmiishra.medium.com/javascript-interview-question-write-a-funtion-that-accepts-any-number-of-arguments-966477aafc87?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**

-<blockquote>The interviewer wanted two solutions — rest parameters and the arguments object.
-One of them silently dies inside an arrow function, and…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>